somnambulist-tech/query-builder/README.md

 query builder does not enforce any portability between database servers, a query built for one may not function if run on another.
 Default setups are included for SQlite, MySQL, and Postgres.

-This query builder is derived from the excellent work done by the [Cake Software Foundation](https://github.com/cakephp/database).
+> This query builder is derived from the excellent work done by the [Cake Software Foundation](https://github.com/cakephp/database).
+> See [Cake License](CAKE_LICENSE) for the original license notice.

 ## Requirements